simonmichael/hledger_finance/README.md

 # hledger finance repo

-Here we track the hledger project's finances, for clarity, dogfooding, and as a real-world example of FOSS project accounting with hledger.
 (shortcut: https://finance.hledger.org)

+Here we track the hledger project's finances, for clarity and dogfooding.

 See also the FINANCE section on the hledger website, eg [Sponsor hledger](https://hledger.org/sponsor.html),